 - The controls that are the duty of the organisational units that form an integral part of each company process and represent the basis of the internal control system. - The controls carried out by the corporate functions whose main activity is to perform control tasks.
-These include: - The Risk Management Function, which controls the risk profile of the Company and compliance by management with the limits established by the Board and senior management; - The Compliance Function, which represents an additional and independent line of defence within the ICRM overall, being responsible for assessing whether the organisation of the insurance business and its internal procedures are sufficient to prevent the risk of incurring penalties for regulatory offences or penalties imposed by law and the risk of suffering financial losses or reputational harm to the corporate image of the Company as a result of a breach of the law, of regulations or of measures imposed by the supervisory authorities or internal provisions - The budgeting and controlling activities, with the aim of observing and analysing business performance as far as meeting the targets established at the planning stage is concerned, demonstrating, by measuring specific indicators, any variance between the targets established at the planning stage and performance, and identifying any unusual changes; - The Risk Management activities in fraud prevention, which work to prevent both internal and external fraud and to identify and suppress the same; and
+These include: - o The Risk Management Function, which evaluates the risk profile of the Company and compliance by management with the limits established by the Board and senior management; - The Compliance Function, which represents an additional and independent line of defence within the ICRMS overall, being responsible for assessing whether the organisation of the insurance business and its internal procedures are sufficient to prevent the risk of incurring penalties for regulatory offences or penalties imposed by law and the risk of suffering financial losses or reputational harm to the corporate image of the Company as a result of a breach of the law, of regulations or of measures imposed by the supervisory authorities or internal provisions - o The budgeting and controlling activities, with the aim of observing and analysing business performance as far as meeting the targets established at the planning stage is concerned,

-In addition, there are other non-operational functions which, in providing advice to other corporate functions, assist in implementing all internal control objectives (tax advice, advice on privacy issues, legal counsel, etc.).

-• The independent assessment carried out by Internal Audit of the quality and effectiveness of the controls put in place by the other corporate functions.
+- demonstrating, by measuring specific indicators, any variance between the targets established at the planning stage and performance, and identifying any unusual changes; - The risk management activities in fraud prevention, which work to prevent both internal and external fraud and to identify and suppress the same; and - Other non-operational functions, which, in providing advice to other corporate functions, assist in implementing all internal control objectives (tax advice, advice on privacy issues, legal counsel, etc.). - The independent assessment carried out by Internal Audit of the quality and effectiveness of the controls put in place by the other corporate functions.